 The only other atmospheric gas not yet formed during the early Archean Eon is oxygen (O2).
 As postulated by consensus science, this gas was produced in stages.
 Photosynthesis started probably about 2.9 bya causing multi-cellular animals (aerobic bacteria) to produce oxygen via respiration.
 Oxygen did not significantly collect in the atmosphere until 2.4 bya which is called the Great Oxygen Event (GOE).
 Until this time, the highly reactive oxygen combined with iron and other minerals especially during the peaking of volcanism.

-The levels of atmospheric oxygen rose and fell during the late Proterozoic and Phanerozoic eras due to the mass extinctions of oxygen-producing animals.
+The levels of atmospheric oxygen rose and fell during the late Proterozoic and Phanerozoic eras due to the mass extinctions of oxygen-producing animals and plants.
 However, the Cambrian explosion of life caused by a large influx of a mixture of minerals into the sea permanently established plants and animals during the last 500 million years.
 These important minerals were created by the accelerated assembly and breakup of the last mega-continent, Pangaea.
 The resulting raised mountain ranges and plateaus were easily eroded or moved into the oceans and smaller seas creating the brew for life.

 References